gcixdev/gcix/docs/user/01-core.md

 ## Configuring your project to use *gcix*

-Your Gitlab project requires the following two files:
+Your GitLab project requires the following two files:

 ```plain
 MyProject